WICG/idle-detection/README.md

 ### Combined with Notification Permission

-Rather than defining a new `"idle-detection"` permission the definition of the existing `"notifications"` permission could be expanded to control access to this capability.
-The most compelling use cases for this capability involve messaging applications and so the [`"notifications"` permission] seems appropriate.
+Rather than defining a new `"idle-detection"` permission, the definition of the existing `"notifications"` permission could be expanded to control access to this capability.
+The most compelling use cases for this capability involve messaging applications, so the [`"notifications"` permission] seems appropriate.

 The advantage of not defining a new permission type is that it helps to avoid